 The pro argument

-Proponents of a later bedtime during the summer vacation believe that children should be able to enjoy a little more flexibility during the summer.
+Proponents of a later bedtime believe that children should be able to enjoy a little more flexibility during the summer.
 A standard school schedule tends to be very rigid, entirely by design – children respond well to structure, after all.
 As this structure can be relaxed during the summer period, there is no need for children to head to bed as early as they would be required to during term time.

 In addition, the pro argument notes that days are longer during the summer, which can mean that abiding to a normal bedtime can mean a child trying to sleep even when it’s still bright outside.
 This can make it very difficult to sleep and can cause stress and upset for children.